Hlučín: History

 The first written mention of Hlučín is from 1303, when it was part of the Duchy of Opava.
 The town was probably founded by King Ottokar II in 1256 to ensure peace on the border between Margraviate of Moravia and Duchy of Opole.

 Until 1521, Hlučín belonged to the Landek estate within the Duchy of Opava.
 In 1521, it was acquired by the Piast Dukes of Opole.
 In the 17th and 18th centuries, the town burned down several times.
-In 1694 it was liberated of its serfdom.
+In 1694, it was liberated of its serfdom.
 In 1742, after the First Silesian War, the town was given to the Kingdom of Prussia by the Treaty of Berlin.
 In 1845, the Hlučín estate was bought by the Rothschild family.
 Four annual fairs were held in the town in the late 19th century.

 The town was administered by the Prussian Province of Silesia until 1920, when it became part of Czechoslovakia after World War I. The transferral of the Hlučín Region sparked controversy between Germans, Czechs and Poles.
 By a biased interpretation of the law, the new Czechoslovak authorities banned schooling in German even though that was the language spoken by the majority in the town.

-After the Munich Agreement in 1938, Hlučín was annexed by Nazi Germany and was again made part of the Province of Silesia, and its Germanized name Hultschin was restored.
+After the Munich Agreement in 1938, Hlučín was annexed by Nazi Germany and was again made part of the Province of Silesia, and its Germanised name Hultschin was restored.
 During World War II, the Germans sent prisoners from the military prison in Kłodzko to forced labour in the town.
 Hlučín was restored to Czechoslovakia in 1945.
-People identified as German-speaking at the census in 1930 were expelled in accordance with the Potsdam Agreement, some Germans left voluntarily.
-People who were labeled Czechs, even though they were actually Czech-speaking Germans, were spared expulsion.
+German-speaking people were expelled in accordance with the Potsdam Agreement, some Germans left voluntarily.
+People who were labelled Czechs, even though they were actually Czech-speaking Germans, were spared expulsion.

 Transport

-The I/56 road from Ostrava to Opava passes through the town.
+The I/56 road from Ostrava to Opava runs through the town.

-Hlučín is the terminus of a railway line of regional importance heading from Opava.
+Hlučín is the starting point of a railway line of regional importance heading to Opava.